Vajram-And-RaviVajram-And-Ravi

 The Philosophy optional paper consists of two parts: Paper I and Paper II.
 Here's an introduction to the UPSC Philosophy optional syllabus of both papers in detail.

-UPSC Philosophy Syllabus Paper-1
+UPSC Philosophy Syllabus 2024 for Paper 1

 History and Problems of Philosophy: